jansdhillon/landscape-demo/README.md

 > Press `CTRL+C` while the script is running to cleanup and destroy
 > the infrastucture.

-> [!CAUTION]
+> [!WARNING]
 > If using Ubuntu Core, it's possible that Multipass will time out while provisioning Ubuntu Core devices to register with Landscape.
-They should still register eventually, but the timeout is unfortunately not configurable.
-However, [destroy.sh](./destroy.sh) does take this into account.
+The devices should still register eventually, but the timeout is unfortunately not configurable.

 ## Trigger-based script execution